What is Community Governance? Definition & Its Importance

 • Authentication: Limit posting capability to registered users only so that there is a minimum amount of required identification (e.g. username), while all other users can freely consume online content.

-• Permissions: Decide who can/cannot create new places.
+• User Permissions: Decide who can/cannot create new places.
 For example, you may have one policy stating that all newly created spaces require some level of formal approval, but a second policy stating that private group spaces created by registered users do not require formal approval, but will be monitored nonetheless.

 • Duplication: new place creators will need to confirm through a search and/or governing body that an existing place does not have the same topic